viresh-ratnakar/exolve/README.md

 Example:
 ```
   exolve-across:
-    1, 5, 2D In spite of adverse circumstances (7, 3, 4)
+    1, 5, 2d In spite of adverse circumstances (7,3,4)
     5 See 1 Across
     ...
   exolve-down:
     2 See 1 Across
 ```
-As shown in the above example, if a child clue (2D in the example) has a different direction from the parent, the direction can be specified with a one-letter suffix ("A" or "D").
+As shown in the above example, if a child clue (2d in the example) has a different direction from the parent, the direction can be specified with a one-letter suffix ("a" or "d").

-As mentioned in the previous section, in a grid that has diagramless squares and that does not provide solutions, if the setter wants to display some clue numbers in squares, they can do so by prepending the clue (in the exolve-across or exolve-down section) with "#XN", there X is the column ("a" being the first column, "b" being the second column, etc.) and N is the row number (1 being the bottom row, 2 being the row above the bottom row, etc.).
+As mentioned in the previous section, in a grid that has diagramless squares and that does not provide solutions, if the setter wants to display some clue numbers in squares, they can do so by prepending the clue (in the exolve-across or exolve-down section) with "#xN", there x is the column ("a" being the first column, "b" being the second column, etc.) and N is the row number (1 being the bottom row, 2 being the row above the bottom row, etc.).
 This is essentially an extension of the chessboard notation.
 I considered using programming